On the universal calibration of heavy-tailed combination tests: Multivariate regular variation and asymptotic calibration of combination tests

-So small $p-$values correspond to large values of $T_w$.
-In the special case where $F$ is the standard Cauchy distribution, this leads to the celebrated Cauchy Combination Test.
-On the other hand, when $w_j=1/d$ and $F$ is the standard Pareto, this recovers a transformation of the {\em harmonic mean} $p$-value test considered earlier by \cite{wilson2019harmonic} and dating back to \cite{good1958significance}.
-In both cases, either under independence or asymptotic independence, it was shown that
+Thus, small $p$-values correspond to large values of $T_w$.
+When $\bar{F}(x) = \tfrac{1}{2} - \arctan(x) / \pi \sim 1 / (\pi x)$ is the standard Cauchy distribution, this leads to the Cauchy Combination Test \citep{liu:xie:2020}.
+When $\bar{F}(x) = x^{-1}$ is the standard Pareto with unit tail index, this recovers a test equivalent to the {\em harmonic mean} $p$-value \citep{wilson2019harmonic,good1958significance}.
+In both cases, either under independence or asymptotic independence of $X_1, \dots, X_d$, it has been shown that